naughtygopher/errors/README.md

 # Errors v1.3.1

 Errors package is a drop-in replacement of the built-in Go errors package.
-It lets you create errors of 11 different types, which should handle most of the use cases.
+It lets you create errors of 14 different types, which should handle most of the use cases.
 Some of them are a bit too specific for web applications, but useful nonetheless.

 Features of this package:

-1. Multiple (11) error types
+1. Multiple (14) error types
 2. Easy handling of User friendly message(s)
 3. Stacktrace - formatted, unfromatted, custom format (refer tests in errors_test.go)
 4. Retrieve the Program Counters for the stacktrace
 5. Retrieve runtime.Frames using `errors.RuntimeFrames(err error)` for the stacktrace
 6. HTTP status code and user friendly message (wrapped messages are concatenated) for all error types
+7. GRPC status code and user friendly message (wrapped messages are concatenated) for all error types
-7. Helper functions to generate each error type
+8. Helper functions to generate each error type
-8. Helper function to get error Type, error type as int, check if error type is wrapped anywhere in chain
+9. Helper function to get error Type, error type as int, check if error type is wrapped anywhere in chain
-9. `fmt.Formatter` support
+10. . `fmt.Formatter` support

 In case of nested errors, the messages & errors are also looped through the full chain of errors.

-### Prerequisites

-Go 1.13+

 ### Available error types